Francille Wilson: Awards and honours

 Wilson received the Letitia Woods Brown Memorial Book Prize for the best book in African American Women's history for her work The Segregated Scholars: Black Social Scientist and the Creation of Black Labor Studies 1890-1950.
 This award was presented by the Association of Black Women Historians.

 She served on the boards of the Association for the Study of African American Life and History and the Labor and Working Class History Association.
 In December 2007, Francille was appointed to the Los Angeles Commission on the Status of Women by the Mayor Antonio Villaraigosa.
 She serves as the president for the 2009-2010 calendar year.

-On February 9, 2008, Francille received the Mary McLeod Bethune Excellence in Education Award, through the Our Authors Study Club of Los Angeles.
+On February 9, 2008, Wilson received the Mary McLeod Bethune Excellence in Education Award, through the Our Authors Study Club of Los Angeles.
 In 2011, she was appointed to the State Board of the California African American Museum by the governor for a four-year term.
 She has also received the Distinguished Lecturer Award from the Organization of American Historians, 2013-2012 and 2003–2013.